 Three QR class locos were shipped to Tasmania in 1998 to accompany the second batch of DQ class locomotives.
 These three locomotives are numbered QR2056, QR2062 and QR2102, and are all painted in the then standard Tranz Rail (New Zealand Railways) colour scheme of blue and yellow.
 They were originally Queensland Railways 1460 class locomotives, and were sold to Tranz Rail and shipped to New Zealand in 1997.
 Here they were repainted, and a number of minor modifications applied, before being used as middle units in New Zealand.
 As well as the locos sent to Tasmania in their unmodified form, others were rebuilt to DQ class, whilst the remainder were eventually withdrawn and stored/sold in New Zealand.

-They cannot be used as lead units due to lack of radio and other equipment, and must operate between D, DQ or DC locomotives.
+They could not be used as lead units due to lack of radio and other equipment, and operated between MKA, ZR, D, DQ or DC locomotives.
 A few instances of QR class being driven from have been recorded, mostly for yard shunting, and light engine transfers.
-QR2056 has spent lengthy periods stored at East Tamar but was returned to service in April 2002.
-QR2102 was stored after a major failure in July 2002.
-By 2008 only 2062 remained in active service, generally on the Melba Line, but later occasionally on South Line services to/from Hobart.
-This loco has since been stored too, and all three units are at East Tamar.
+The locos were finally withdrawn from service on varying dates between 2002 and 2009, often having spent periods stored before being reactivated again temporarily.
+In the end, only QR2062 remained in active service, generally on the Melba Line, but later occasionally on South Line services to/from Hobart.

-Various proposal have been put forward, including converting these locos to additional DQ class, although with the change in ownership the future of these 1960s vintage locos remains to be seen.
+Various proposals had been put forward, including converting these locos to additional DQ class, but with the change in ownership of the railways, the locos were all finally scrapped in 2012 having spent their last years as parts donors for the DQ class.

 There are 9 matching items